Chapter 7 Mass spectrometry

 See also the Johannes Rainer’s animations in the SpectraTutorials vignette.

 The figures below illustrate the two rounds of MS. The spectrum on the left is an MS1 spectrum acquired after 21 minutes and 3 seconds of elution.
-10 peaks, highlited by dotted vertical lines, were selected for MS2 analysis.
+10 peaks, highlighted by dotted vertical lines, were selected for MS2 analysis.
 The peak at M/Z 460.79 (488.8) is highlighted by a red (orange) vertical line on the MS1 spectrum and the fragment spectra are shown on the MS2 spectrum on the top (bottom) right figure.

 Figure 7.5: Parent ions in the MS1 spectrum (left) and two sected fragment ions MS2 spectra (right).